tangshuang/.hello-type/docs/type.md

 SomeType.test(221) // false
 ```

-`validate` method should return an error or null.
+`assert` method should throw an error.